-True differences in belief and practice also remain.
-While both Lutherans and Catholics will bring communion from the church to members of the community who are sick, Catholics maintain the practice of reserving the communion bread in the tabernacle, which becomes a place of prayer and devotion.
+As you can see, these are fairly nuanced differences, but there are implications at the practical level.
+While both Lutherans and Catholics will bring Communion from the church to members of the community who are sick, Catholics maintain the practice of reserving the Communion bread in the tabernacle, which becomes a place of prayer and devotion.
 Lutherans do not hold the same belief that the presence of Christ continues in the bread and wine after the time and place of the celebration of the Eucharist.

 Lutherans would also question the Catholic practice of offering Mass for the intentions of those who have died.
-While Lutherans believe in the value of offering prayers for those who have died, they would have reservations regarding Catholic belief that the Eucharist is effective as an “atoning sacrifice” for those who have died.
+While Lutherans believe in the value of offering prayers for those who have gone before us into eternal life, they would have reservations regarding Catholic belief that the Eucharist is effective as an “atoning sacrifice” for those who have died.

 A final important distinction is that while most Lutheran communities would welcome anyone to partake in Communion, Catholics hold that in order to receive Communion at Mass one must be fully in Communion with the Catholic Church and in a state of grace (have not committed any grave sins that break Communion with God and the Church).

 Certainly, there are disagreements and divergent thinking around the theology and practice of Communion between Catholics and Lutherans.
 But we look forward to the day, after further prayer, dialogue, and understanding, when all Christian believers can gather around the one Table of the Lord.

 Updated: May 2017